Corporate Governance

 The Audit Committee supports the Supervisory Board in the supervision of financing, reporting, internal controls, and risk management.

-In 2022, the Audit Committee met 4 times with the CFO and Head of Finance.
-For 3 of these meetings, the external auditor was also present.
-During these meetings, the following topics were discussed: the financial statements of 2021, the audit planning for 2022, the findings of the interim audit and internal control findings in 2022, sourcing and collateral risks in the energy market, reporting structures and standards, risk management, tech security, fraud, and compliance with laws and regulations.
+In 2025, the Audit Committee met 3 times with the CFO, Head of Finance, and the external auditor.
+During these meetings, the following topics were discussed: the financial statements of 2024, the audit planning for 2025, the findings of the interim audit and internal control findings in 2025, ESG (and specifically CSRD) developments, risk management, the strategic risk assessment, fraud and compliance with laws and regulations as well as the relation with the external auditor.

 Going forward

-Growth slowed down in 2022 as consumers restarted spending on other categories than electronics and inflationary pressure emerged.
-Despite a decreasing market, Coolblue showed growth and was able to increase its market share.
-Management acted proactively, focusing on improving the efficiency of the operations whilst maintaining a growth mentality.
-The Supervisory Board is pleased with the developments at Coolblue in 2022 in the Netherlands and Belgium, and particularly with the expansion into Germany and the integration and growth of Coolblue Energy.
-We appreciate the flexibility and continuous effort of every Coolbluer, and we are confident that this will result in positive developments and results in 2023.
+Growth continued in 2025.
+Management acted proactively, focusing on improving the efficiency of the operations while maintaining a growth mentality.
+The Supervisory Board is pleased with the developments within Coolblue over 2025 in the Netherlands, Belgium, and the growth in Germany.
+This all resulted in a positive outlook on the further development of the success of Coolblue for the coming years.
+We appreciate the flexibility and continuous effort of every Coolbluer, and we are confident that this will lead to positive developments and results in 2026.

 On behalf of the Supervisory Board,